Contact Us | info@foundation.builders

 Part 2.
 Foundation Builders Institute of Business

 The Institute of Business is designed to give all our students an Economics 101 module of classes to teach basic economics and personal money management.
-If students are interested in business development and management, they will continue in the business track as shown in the flow chart.
-These students are also employed for the construction projects to gain management training, as they work on various aspects of construction management.
+Students interested in business development and management will continue in the business track, as shown in the flow chart.
+These students are also employed for construction projects to gain management training as they work on various aspects of construction management.

 Course Modules